livecomsjournal/livecomsjournal.github.io/_author_instructions/04_software_analyses.md

 ## Additional criteria considered in review of software analysis papers
 * Does the manuscript include developers or advanced users of all programs being compared to ensure that comparisons are fair?
-* Are best practices being used in the software analyses?
+* Are best practices being used in the software analysis?
 * Are the methods applied to systems which for which reliable independent data are available?
 Are the systems considered of sufficient complexity that readers will find the results convincing and generalizable?
 * Have the authors addressed whether a naive user could expect similar performance and why or why not?
 * Have the authors clearly identified both (a) the version(s) of the molecular simulations programs used in the comparison (e.g., through revision control tags, a standard version numbering system, or equivalent) and (b) any modifications made to the source code to facilitate the comparison?